maxh/maxheinritz.com/_posts/2022-11-19-tenant-type.md

   /**
    * A client tenant.
    * There are many tenants of this type.
-   * Users in these tenants have CUSTOMER_ roles.
+   * Users in these tenants have CLIENT_ roles.
    * Users in these tenants should have real emails and secure passwords.
    * This tenant type supports all TenantEnvs.
    */